Looking for ClickUp alternatives?

 1. Lark - Best overall ClickUp alternative

-For teams seeking a centralized workspace to boost productivity and collaboration, Lark is the best ClickUp alternative out there.
+For teams seeking a centralized workspace to boost productivity and collaboration, Lark is the ultimate ClickUp alternative.
+This all-in-one super app consolidates messaging, virtual meetings, document collaboration, file sharing, project and approval management, and AI-powered workflows into a single platform.

-Includes Lark Base, a no-code project management solution that can be tailored for sales management, CRM, or other project needs.
+Includes Lark Base, a no-code business management solution that can be tailored for sales management, CRM, or project management, and other work needs.

-Docs and collaboration tools make it easy to create, share, and work on documents together in real time.
+Docs, spreadsheets, slides, and mind maps are all available to make it easy to create, share, and work together in real time.

 Data tracking and dashboards provide actionable insights into task and project performance, helping teams stay on top of their goals.